the-trash/the_comments/docs/what_is_comcoms.md

 ### What is ComComs?

-:warning: **comcoms** - is main method to get comments related with current user.
+:warning: &nbsp; **comcoms** - is main method to get comments related with current user.

-:warning: **comments** - is main method to get comments related with any commentable model.
+:warning: &nbsp; **comments** - is main method to get comments related with any commentable model.

 **ComComs** - **com**ments of **com**mentable models